 The ARC GNU Toolchain offers all of the benefits of open source tools, including complete source code and a large install base.
-The tools include the GCC compiler and GDB debugger as well a number of utilities and libraries that make up a complete software toolchain.
-Because source code for the GNU tool chain is always available, the ARC GNU Toolchain is configurable, allowing tailoring, customization, and expansion of the tools, libraries, debugger, and board support to meet user-specific requirements.
+The tools include the GCC compiler and GDB debugger as well many utilities and libraries that make up a complete software toolchain.
+Because source code for the GNU tool chain is always available, the ARC GNU Toolchain is configurable, allowing customization and expansion of the tools, libraries, debugger, and board support to meet user-specific requirements.

 The ARC GNU Toolchain is provided as a source package than can be built to run on the user's host platform.